vijrao3000/mnist_knn_numpy/README.md

 # mnist_knn_numpy
 simple knn applied to mnist using numpy

 A quick and simple implementation.
-Not fully debugged.\
+TO RUN:
+$ python mnist_knn_numpy.py

 The program should produce the following output when run unmodified:
 >-----------------------------------------------------------------------

 We have 1347 items in the training set & 449 items for test\